Skip to main content

 So, on the record, five things we won't do:

 You will not open this site to a scrolling river of legislation.
-You ask it a question — what's moving in my state that touches who I am — and it answers.
+You ask it one question: what's moving in my state that touches who I am.
+It answers.
 When you're done, you close the tab.

 There is nothing to follow here.
 No accounts to subscribe to, no creators, no influencers translating policy at you.
 The sponsors of a bill are public record; the advocacy groups tracking it speak for themselves on their own sites.